 OVERVIEW

-Simon Fraser University’s Supercomputer Cedar is one of the most powerful academic supercomputers in Canada.
-Cedar provides the scale and capacity that is paving the way for new research breakthroughs.
+Simon Fraser University’s Fir supercomputer is one of the most powerful academic supercomputers in Canada.
+Fir provides the scale and capacity that is paving the way for new research breakthroughs.

-Use of Digital Research Alliance of Canada facilities is free for Canadian researchers.
+Use of Fir and other Digital Research Alliance of Canada facilities is free for Canadian researchers.

 REGISTER FOR AN ACCOUNT